lushiv/mongodb-cheatsheet/README.md

 }})
 ```

-## Delete Row
+## 10.Delete Row
 ```
 db.testCollection.remove({name: 'lushiv'})
 ```

-## Less than/Greater than/ Less than or Eq/Greater than or Eq
+## 11.Less than/Greater than/ Less than or Eq/Greater than or Eq
 ```
 db.testCollection.find({member_since: {$lt: 90}})
 ```